TheCodingDojo/student_md_docs/CA-OC/interview_questions/challenges/queries_SQL/top_gov_debts.md

 ## Solution

-- Open a db in workbench -> open new SQL tab and run the given script (you could also create an ERD with this table but this is easier more direct and less room for human error)
+- Open a db in workbench -> open new SQL tab and run the given script (you could also create an ERD with this table but running the SQL is less work, more direct, and less room for human error)

   - ``` SQL
       CREATE TABLE countries (